anikettrivedi/java-snippets/whiteboard/interview/java_01_java_core.md

     index = hashCode() % array_size
 4 - If array is empty at the location, object is simply inserted into it as a Node (LinkedList Node).
 5 - In case of collision, LinkedList is parsed from head and each element is compared with the object to be inserted using equals()
-6 - If equals returns true, it means a duplicate entry is being insert is attempted, in such case, no insertion happens and false is returned.
+6 - If equals returns true, it means a duplicate entry insert is attempted, in such case, no insertion happens and false is returned.
 7 - If equals returns false for each node of linkedlist, object is simply added at the end of the linkedlist and true is returned.
 ```